 Once the defendant has received the complaint, they have a short period of time to file an answer or their appearance in court.
 Any solution might include a counterclaim involving a different type of relief and other grounds for divorce.
 Your spouse’s response and appearance are vital to the legal procedure.

 In most instances, the defendant will respond, and you will be given a chance to file a response.
 Now, you will kick-start the next phase of resolving a number of challenging issues either in court or through mediation.

 I am Considering Divorce.
-Should I Hire an Attorney?
+Should I Hire a Pittsburgh Divorce Lawyer?

 Life-altering events often require legal advocacy, including divorce.
 Many essential variables must be outlined when two married individuals decide to go separate ways, even when they do not have children.
 Even if you and your spouse believe you can make all the decisions necessary to split—including dividing marital assets—it is always prudent to have a divorce attorney in Pittsburgh, PA, review the agreement before signing it.

 If you and your spouse slightly disagree on something, then you might need a more conventional divorce.
 In summary, the process of filing a contested divorce is as follows: